 USE THIS CHECKLIST to ensure you report what your agency was involved in during the year.
 This is a partial list of some of the required materials.
-For more detailed instructions on how to complete your Traffic Safety Challenge application, visit the Illinois Chiefs of Police website at ilchiefs.org and go to the Traffic Safety Challenge page under programs.
+For more detailed instructions on how to complete your Traffic Safety Challenge application, visit the Illinois Chiefs of Police website at ilchiefs.org and go to the Traffic Safety Challenge page under Programs.

-For more information about the Challenge program, or for assistance with your application, contact:
+For more information about the Challenge, or for assistance with your application, contact:

-Scott Kristiansen at: (847) 456-2293 scottkilacp@gmail.com

-or, visit iltrafficchallenge.org and click on the "How To Guide" logo.
+Scott Kristiansen at: (847) 456-2293 scottkilacp@gmail.com or prizzolel@gmail.com or, visit iltrafficchallenge.org and click on the "How To Guide"